"

 Text Editor Options

-1. Open and close <strong> tags to make text bold (click once to open, and again to close the tag)
+1. Bold: inserts <strong> tags (click once to open, and again to close the tag)

-3. Insert Link text (a pop up will appear)
+3. Insert link (a pop up will appear)

-13. Close tags (automatically closes any open tags)
+13. Close all open tags (automatically closes any open tags)

 HTML Basics

 Pressbooks is designed to make it easy for you to create attractive webbooks and export files without knowing much about book design or web development.
 Our ability to do this, however, is constrained in many ways by the quality of the underlying ‘markup’ in your book.
 Pressbooks uses HyperText Markup Language [HTML] to provide the content and structure of your book and Cascading Style Sheets (CSS) to apply the styles that control the appearance of your webbook and export files.
-You don’t need to know HTML or CSS to use Pressbooks, but understanding a little bit about how they work will help make sure your books look good when you export from Pressbooks.
+You don’t need to know HTML or CSS to use Pressbooks, but understanding a little bit about how they work will help make sure your books look good when you export from Pressbooks, as most formatting problems are caused by the book’s underlying markup.

 Here is a brief passage of text with some formatting: